cpireyre/one-minute-to-midnight/README.md

 timed coding challenge (theme: "Endless Runner").

 > The game-state framework and resource manager were provided as starter code.
-> Everything in the gameplay layer — movement, collision, power-ups, the
-> day/night cycle and the win condition — is my own work.
+> Everything in the gameplay layer is my own work.

 ![Gameplay](assets/demo.gif)